-While the longer term effects of the UK EU Referendum are difficult to predict, these are likely to include further financial instability and slower economic growth as well as higher unemployment and inflation, in the UK, continental Europe and the global economy, at least in the short to medium term.
-For instance, the UK could lose access to the single EU market and to the global trade deals negotiated by the EU on behalf of its members and this could affect the attractiveness of the UK as a global investment centre and, as a result, could have a detrimental impact on UK growth or potential decreases in interest rates by the Bank of England.
+While the longer term effects of the UK EU Referendum are difficult to predict, these could include further financial instability and slower economic growth as well as higher unemployment and inflation, in the UK, in addition to the uncertainty created as a result of the outcome of the General Election.
+For instance, the UK Government has stated its intention for the UK to leave both the Single Market and the Customs Union (thereby ceasing to be party to the global trade deals negotiated by the EU on behalf of its members) and this could affect the attractiveness of the UK as a global investment centre and increase tariff and non-tariff barriers for the UK's trading relationships and, as a result, could have a detrimental impact on UK growth.

-The UK EU Referendum has also given rise to calls for certain regions within the UK to preserve their place in the EU by separating from the UK, as well as the potential for other EU Member States to consider withdrawal.
-For example, the outcome of the UK EU Referendum was not supported by the majority of voters in Scotland, who voted in favour of remaining in the EU.
-This has revived the political debate on a second referendum on Scottish independence.
-These developments, or the perception that any of them could occur, may have a material adverse effect on economic conditions and the stability of financial markets, and could significantly reduce market liquidity and restrict the ability of key market participants to operate in certain financial markets.
+The UK EU Referendum has also given rise to further calls for a second referendum on Scottish independence.
+These developments, or the perception that they could occur, could have a material adverse effect on economic conditions and the stability of financial markets, and could significantly reduce market liquidity and restrict the ability of key market participants to operate in certain financial markets.